 The purpose of the business logic XML is to translate Riverscpaes projects and determine how they should be displayed in the RAVE project explorer.
-In other words, the Riverscapes project file defines what layers exist within a project, while the business logic file defines how these layers should be organized within the project explorer tree.
+In other words, the Riverscapes project file defines what layers exist within a project, while the business logic file defines how these layers should be organized within the project explorer tree and be displayed when added to map..

-Typically there is one business logic XML file for each type of Riverscapes project (e.g. BRAT, VBET, GCD etc).
-But it’s also possible to have several business logic XML files for a single project type.
+RAVE comes pre-loaded with business logic for Riverscape Consortium registered models and tools.
+Typically there is one business logic XML file for each type of Riverscapes project (e.g. BRAT, VBET, GCD, etc.).
+But it’s also possible to have one or more custom business logic XML files for a single project type.
 This allows users to have different views of a single project type.
-Perhaps there’s one during development and another for reviewing projects with clients etc. If you need this ability see the custom business logic and search folders sections below.
+Perhaps there’s one during development and another for reviewing projects with clients etc..
+If you need this ability see the custom business logic and search folders sections below.

 Where does RAVE Look for Business Logic XML Files?

-You can change the business logic XML file while ArcMap and RAVE are in use, providing that the business logic file in question is either adjacent to the Riverscapes project file or in the APPDATA folder.
+You can customize the business logic XML file while ArcMap and RAVE are in use, providing that the business logic file in question is either adjacent to the Riverscapes project file or in the APPDATA folder.
+WARNING - the business logic is written in XML and is fiddly (see these instructions).
+Make small changes locally incrementally (either in Priority 2 or 3 locations on disc), and frequently referesh and test within RAVE.

 - Make the desired changes to the business logic XML.